apache/celeborn/docs/configuration/index.md

-`ShuffleClient` records the shuffle partition location's host, service port, and filename, to support workers recovering reading existing shuffle data after worker restart, during worker shutdown, workers should store the meta about reading shuffle partition files in RocksDB or LevelDB(deprecated), and restore the meta after restarting workers, also workers should keep a stable service port to support `ShuffleClient` retry reading data.
+`ShuffleClient` records the shuffle partition location's host, service port, and filename, to support workers recovering reading existing shuffle data after worker restart, during worker shutdown, workers should store the meta about reading shuffle partition files in LevelDB, and restore the meta after restarting workers, also workers should keep a stable service port to support `ShuffleClient` retry reading data.
 Users should set `celeborn.worker.graceful.shutdown.enabled` to `true` and set below service port with stable port to support worker recover status.